rebelsky/sams-assorted-musings-reflections/post-head-shave-2020-04-xx.md

 critiqued.
 I'll write about that experience separately.
 Grab mask and head off for exercise.
 Spend a bit more time outside than I had intended; I really need to time how long it takes to get to the track (or back).
 A bit more email and other communication.
 Prep for noon meeting.
 Participate in online meeting.
 Make lunch.
 Realize that I seem to have pulled something near my groin.
 Ouch.
 Prep for afternoon meeting while watching livestreamed concert.
 Realize that when I'm not trying to be creative, I can write a page of clear and grammatically correct text in under thirty minutes.
 Online meeting to discuss report.
 Home to prepare dinner while watching Jon Richardson's Piano bar.
 Shower after making dinner.
+Re-shave my head.
 Take a fifteen minute break to read email and try to parse the new software policy.
 Consider composing a parody of it based on art history.
 Finish making dinner.
 Eat dinner.
 Help clean up from dinner.
 Fill out software requisitions for Slack and Trello.
 Compose email to the Deputy Chief Information Officer to verify that basic Linux software is acceptable.
 Deal with more email, including another four-year plan.
 Spend some time checking prereqs and considering requirements for another major.
 Now it's 8:15 p.m.
 Muse while watching TV with Michelle.

-Foo!
+Try to decide whether to write about my essay again or my new office.
+Choose the latter.

+My days feel too long.
+I exercised.
+Yay!
+I'll accept "accepting critiques" as my creative activity of the day.
+I did not work on my home office, but with the pain, I wasn't up to it.
+It also appears that I didn't have time.
+I mused.
+Another good day.

 ---

-Conclusions: Still feel like I'm not getting enough done, even though I seem to be working full days.
+Conclusions: Still feel like I'm not getting enough done, even though I seem to be working full (long?) days.
 But I'm exercising more (or at least walking more, which is my current exercise).
 I'm not slacking off as much.
 I've made some progress on my home office.
 I don't think I could be doing more.
 Let's hope the second week goes